Guide to using SIM cards overseas

 If you’re only visiting a single country on your trip, buying a prepaid local SIM once you reach your destination is a simple, affordable and reliable option.

 If you’re visiting several countries within a geographic region (such as Europe or North America), then buying an international SIM once you reach your destination could save you the hassle of switching out local SIMs every time you cross a country border.
+But if your trip encompasses several countries across different continents, like Asia, Europe and North America, then buying a specialised travel SIM before you leave New Zealand could be worthwhile.

-Phone companies around the world have prepaid SIMs geared towards travellers like you, which is why it’s a great idea to research the local carriers within your destination before you leave New Zealand.
+Phone companies and apps around the world have prepaid SIMs geared towards travellers like you, which is why it’s a great idea to research the local carriers within your destination before you leave New Zealand.
+With some planning, you’ll be able to navigate new cities, stay connected with family and enjoy your trip to the fullest.

-*Information correct as of October 2022.
+*Information correct as of May 2024